yegorsokolov/BotCopier/README.md

 When `EnableSocketLogging` is enabled the observer EA emits each trade event and periodic metric summary as newline separated JSON over a TCP socket.
 Direct file writes for trades are disabled, so a small helper service is required to persist the events.
-The ``socket_logger.py`` script listens on the configured host and port and appends the incoming events to a CSV log:
+Start the ``socket_logger.py`` service in a separate terminal so it can listen on the configured host and port and append the incoming events to a CSV log:

 ```bash
 python scripts/socket_logger.py --out observer_logs/trades_raw.csv